Accelerated phase chronic myelogenous leukemia

-Accelerated phase chronic myelogenous leukemia is a phase of chronic myelogenous leukemia in which the disease is progressing.
+Accelerated phase chronic myelogenous leukemia is a phase of chronic myelogenous leukemia in which the disease is progressing.It is characterized by an increase in blast cells in the blood and bone marrow, driven by the constitutively active tyrosine kinase produced by the Philadelphia chromosome (BCR-ABL1 gene fusion).

 Symptoms

 Common symptoms include fever, bone pain, and swollen spleen.

 Treatment

 Patients treated with imatinib, dasatinib, and nilotinib have shown meaningful rates of hematologic and cytogenetic response.

 Prognosis

 Prognosis is very poor once chronic myelogenous leukemia reaches the accelerated phase; it behaves similarly to acute myeloid leukemia.